 National Online Safety is an absolutely amazing website. https://nationalonlinesafety.com/.
 They have produced some parent guides for apps such as Tik Tok, Instagram, Snapchat, WhatsApp etc which are incredibly useful.
 I have attached some which I think are the most relevant and appropriate for our children at Britannia.
 If you go on the website, there are lots of different guides under 'Wake up Wednesday'.

-BBC have also created an app called 'Own It' which is a fantastic creation.
+BBC have also created an app called 'Own It' which is absolutely fantastic.
 Please see the attached letter for an explanation of Own It.

 Knowsley CLC who produce our Computing scheme of work, also produce some fantastic Online Safety newsletters every month.
 To see these, please go to the following page: https://www.britanniaprimary.co.uk/page/newsletters/53836.